csci338/fall2024/pages/_assignments/lab03.md

 Now let's modify our file.
 Open `README.md` and add the following description of the first problem we are going to solve, and then save the file.

-> ### Exercise 1
+> ### Add to README.md
+> #### Find All Duplicates
-> Write a function that takes in a list of integers and returns the mode of the list.
-If there is more than one mode, return one of them.
+> Write a function (or static method in the case of Java) that accepts a list of integers and returns a list of only those integers that appear more than once.

 Now that we have a change, let's check Git's state.
 What's different